ausevo/ausevo.github.io/contact.md

 We are also active on Blueskyt **@austevolsoc.bsky**.social or X (twitter) **@AustEvolSoc**

-# The AES 2025 Exec Team
+# The AES 2025 Exec Committee